Herbert Ingrey

 Herbert Ingrey (December 9, 1886 – January 31, 1968) was a politician from Alberta, Canada.
 He was born at Leyton.

 Herbert was elected in the 1935 Alberta general election for the Alberta Social Credit Party defeating Independent incumbent Fred Moyer.

-Herbert served 1 term in the Legislative Assembly of Alberta as a back bencher.
+Herbert served one term in the Legislative Assembly of Alberta as a back bencher, not reoffering in the 1940 Alberta general election.